 - Bonnie Watson is the Managing Director of the Telluride Venture Network.
 Watson manages the TVN’s mentor network, bootcamps, regional loan fund and venture fund and works directly with startup companies and small businesses in the region.
 As a Colorado native who grew up in Evergreen, Colorado, Watson graduated from Colorado Mesa University with her B.A. in Finance and later received her Master’s degree in Finance from Colorado State University.
 Previously, Watson worked in the traditional financing industry as a portfolio lender and taught finance at Colorado Mesa University.
 Having lived on the Western Slope for the past 10 years and with her strong finance background, she and her husband have dedicated their lives to helping small businesses flourish.
 They are also co-owners of Alt Space Coworking (a regional co-working space brand) with locations in Telluride, Ridgeway, Montrose and Grand Junction.
 When not working, Watson can be found on the slopes of Colorado hiking, skiing, mountain biking or camping with her husband Brian and their pup Oakley.

 - Delaney Keating, is a seasoned creative, entrepreneur, and change agent.
 She successfully owned, operated, and exited her first company and has since been dedicated to fostering ingrained cultural values for art and innovation.
-As Executive Director of Startup Colorado, her mission is to drive greater coordination within the entrepreneurial ecosystem on behalf of rural entrepreneurs and the communities they call home.
-She is an unwavering believer in the potential of ideas, the people behind them, and the places they create, all from her new business role based in her home town of Gunnison, Colorado.
+As the recently former Executive Director of Startup Colorado, she continues to support entrepreneurs and the potential of ideas, the people behind them, and the places they create, all from her new business role based in her home town of Gunnison, Colorado.

 - Rod Bolls, is the founder and CEO of Boxwell.
 Rod studied business and international trade, taught English in China, started a business while in grad school, and worked in the storage industry for eight years before founding Boxwell in 2015.
 Rod steers his company with the same honesty and integrity that he lives by — prioritizing a balance between working hard and playing hard.
 He is driven by the idea that the best work is created out of diligence, openness and innovation.